railwaymen/restler/README.md

 3. Builds a request and returns publisher for Combine support.
 4. Specifies the scheduler on which to receive elements from the publisher.
 In this case the main queue.
 5. Get Data object from `DataTaskPublisher`.
-6. Decodes Profile object.
+6. Decode `Profile` object.
-7. Handle error
+7. Handle the error
 8. Assigns each element from a Publisher to a property on an object.
 9. Stores this type-erasing cancellable instance in the specified collection.